Esteban-Rocha/SSH_Automatic_Add_Key/README.md

 ## Description

-Scripts for adding automatically adding identity ssh keys on your system boot, for this will be using expect -> [Expect](https://linux.die.net/man/1/expect)
+Scripts for adding automatically adding identity ssh keys on your system boot, for this we will be using expect -> [Expect](https://linux.die.net/man/1/expect)

 So make sure you install that first on your distro before installing.